atErik/ShowMemory/README.md

-Currently the "<a href="ShowMemory.sh">ShowMemory.sh</a>" script is a bash-shell based, & for macOSX.<br/>
+Currently the "<a href="ShowMemory.sh">ShowMemory.sh</a>" script/tool is a bash-shell based, & for macOSX.
- Later, We will add support for other platform in this script.<br/>

-Script was tested, it Worked.<br/>
+Script/tool was tested, it Worked.<br/>

-<div>Tested on:<dl>
+<div width="100%">Tested on:<dl>
 <dd>Mac:~ atErik$ uname -a<br/>
  Darwin Mac.local 19.5.0 Darwin Kernel Version 19.5.0: Tue May 26 20:41:44 PDT 2020; root:xnu-6153.121.2~2/RELEASE_X86_64 x86_64<br/>
  Mac:~ atErik$ bash --version<br/>